Stormy Daniels denies cashing in on claimed tryst with Trump

 Speaking to reporters on his way into court Thursday, Trump called it a "Frankenstein case."

-Merchan has imposed a gag order on Trump prohibiting him from publicly attacking witnesses and the ex-president -- who has traded insults with Daniels for years, calling her "horseface" and other crude slurs -- did not comment directly on her testimony.
+Merchan has imposed a gag order on Trump prohibiting him from publicly attacking witnesses and the ex-president -- who has traded insults with Daniels for years, calling her "horseface" and other crude slurs -- has not yet commented directly on her testimony.

-Trump said on Thursday that his side had filed an appeal against the gag order in an appellate court, but gave no further details.
+Trump said on Thursday that his side had filed an appeal against the gag order in an appellate court.

-In a post on Truth Social, Trump complained about the gag order saying his "Constitutional Right to Free Speech" had been "unfairly taken" away.
+His lawyer also demanded that Trump be allowed to hit back publicly at Daniels' claims about their encounter now she was no longer a witness.

+"This isn't just the same story that has been going around for the past several years. it's much different," said the lawyer, Todd Blanche.

 During the cross-examination on Thursday, Daniels accused Necheles of trying to trick her into misspeaking.